 What we don’t: Expensive.

 Arc’teryx’s ski and outerwear consistently knocks it out of the park in terms of premium quality and performance, and the women’s Sentinel pants are no exception.
 An easy choice for our top pick, the Sentinel checks all the boxes for both resort and backcountry skiing, no matter the weather.
-In wet and blustery conditions the 3-layer Gore-Tex construction provides a reliable barrier from the elements, while smooth-operating side vents let you dump heat quickly on warm spring days.
-On top of that, you get a light fleece backer for additional comfort and a touch of warmth, a solid feature set with plenty of storage, and Arc’teryx’s class-leading fit.
+In wet and blustery conditions, the 3-layer Gore-Tex construction (recently upgraded to their more sustainable ePE membrane) provides a reliable barrier from the elements, while smooth-operating side vents let you dump heat quickly on warm spring days.
+On top of that, you get a light backer (Gore's supple C-Knit design) for additional comfort, a solid feature set with plenty of storage, and Arc’teryx’s class-leading fit (it also comes in a relaxed version for those who prefer a roomier, freeride aesthetic).
 Added up, it’s the full package for serious skiers who get out a lot.

-The Sentinel is undeniably spendy, although $550 is fairly par for the course among 3-layer Gore-Tex pants.
+The Sentinel is undeniably spendy, although $600 is fairly par for the course among 3-layer Gore-Tex pants.
 If you don’t stray from the resort, you can save big with a 2-layer design (the compromises in breathability and bulk aren’t a big deal for inbounds skiing), and many will prefer the added warmth of an insulated pant.
-On the other hand, dedicated backcountry-goers might want to opt for a stretchy hardshell design like the OR Skyward II below.
-But for the best of both worlds alongside a truly exceptional fit and finish, the Sentinel pants get our top pick for the 2024 season.
+On the other hand, dedicated backcountry-goers might want to opt for a stretchy hardshell design like the Black Diamond Recon Stretch below.
+But for the best of both worlds alongside a truly exceptional fit and finish, the Sentinel pants get our top vote for the 2024-2025 season.

 See the Arc'teryx Sentinel